 Jennifer Connelly, who has the kind of face the can portray great beauty or plainness, is wonderful as the lost, increasingly brittle Dawn (Connelly’s face is a rare thing.
 I’ve seen her in other films where she does look very plain, but always she manages to convey this without the usual recourse to a dowdy cardigan – I’m looking at you, Girl On A Train – and horrible makeup.
 And in American Pastoral she is totally believable as a woman whose exceptional beauty may be partly to blame for her family’s collapse).

-McGregor is mostly good though he seems to be spread too thin at times as director and actor.
+McGregor is mostly good though spread too thin at times as director and actor.
 In a key scene between just him and Merry’s therapist he just doesn’t seem that involved, despite “playing angry”.